-- Not attend training or competition if they have an infectious illness. - Inform the club, their coach and other crew members if they are suffering from or recovering from an infectious illness or are feeling unwell. - Practise good hygiene (wash hands, disinfect equipment many gastro-intestinal and upper respiratory tract infections can be prevented by good basic hygiene). - If unwell then: - o Refrain from training until they feel they have fully recovered.
-See Safety Alert Returning to fitness after covid - o Follow medical advice about how much exercise is appropriate. - o Withdraw from competition. - Look after other club members if they look unwell ask them how they are feeling and, if they are not well, encourage them to rest.
+- Not attend training or competition if they have an infectious illness. - Inform the club, their coach and other crew members if they are suffering from or recovering from an infectious illness or are feeling unwell. - Talk to their coach if they have any health concern - Practise good hygiene (wash hands, disinfect equipment many gastro-intestinal and upper respiratory tract infections can be prevented by good basic hygiene). - If unwell then: - Refrain from training until they feel they have fully recovered.
+See Safety Alert Returning to fitness after covid - o Follow medical advice about how much exercise is appropriate. - Withdraw from competition. - Look after other club members if they look unwell ask them how they are feeling and, if they are not well, encourage them to rest.